Orphe-H/ygg-read/README.md

 # ygg-read
-An web app hosted with firebase hosting ,to fetch ygg torrent feed rss and listen to desired file and download them.
+An laravel web app,to fetch ygg torrent feed rss and listen to desired file and download them.